Destination Goal examples

 http://www.example.com/aboutUs.htmlshould be entered as

-- If you make the first step of the Funnel mandatory, the conversion count for the Funnel Visualization report will include only those visitors who reached the Goal via that first step.
+- If you make the first step of the Funnel mandatory, the conversion count for the Funnel Visualization report will include only those users who reached the Goal via that first step.
 Otherwise, the conversion count for the Goal will be the same in all reports.

 To define a Funnel: